 A select number of applicants will be invited to attend an interview and audition with a committee of the Drama Therapy faculty and students.
 Applicants selected to attend auditions will be notified by mid-February.
 Interviews and auditions will take place Sunday, Feb 21, 2021.

 The interview and audition will be a full day of group improvisation and individual interviews.
-Invited applicants should dress comfortably.
+Due to public health measures, this audition and interview will be held online.

 The individual interview involves a discussion of your educational and professional background, professional and volunteer experience with client populations, knowledge about the profession of drama therapy, areas of interest in terms of research, and readiness for advanced drama therapy training.